LimuleGit/Rank-Ladder/README.md

 1. **Download the Plugin**
    - Go to the [Releases](https://github.com/YourUsername/RocketLeagueRankViewer/releases) page
-   - Download the latest `RankViewerNVersion.dll`
+   - Download the latest `LadderRank.dll`

 2. **Install the Plugin**
    - Navigate to your BakkesMod plugins folder:
 ```
      %APPDATA%\bakkesmod\bakkesmod\plugins
 ```
-   - Copy `RankViewerNVersion.dll` into this folder
+   - Copy `LadderRank.dll` into this folder

 3. **Install Required Assets**
-   - Download the `RankViewer` folder from the repository
+   - Download the `LadderRank` folder from the repository
-   - Copy it to your BakkesMod data folder:
+   - Copy it to your BakkesMod data folder (if you don't have data folder create one):
 ```
-     %APPDATA%\bakkesmod\bakkesmod\data\RankViewer
+     %APPDATA%\bakkesmod\bakkesmod\data\LadderRank
 ```
    - The folder structure should look like:
 ```
      data/
-     └── RankViewer/
+     └── LadderRank/
          ├── RankIcons/
          │   ├── 0.png
          │   ├── 1.png